 |Posted by Val Fox on May 3, 2012 at 11:25 PM|

-More than 100 kids have lived with us over the years, many who were diagnosed with Fetal Alcohol Spectrum Disorder, or FASD.
-One of the activities I do with them each spring is play in the flower beds.
-Most kids enjoy working outside, creating something beautiful and being part of a group.
+Most kids enjoy creating something outside after the dark, winter months.
 Alongside the lobelias and the poppies the children plant seedlings that include bright orange merigolds, tomatoes, lettuce, carrots, radishes and whatever other vegetables will fit.
-They get a chance to see their projects grow and add to the beauty in the world.
-They feel proud and excited.
-They can even pick their own snacks right out of the garden.
+They watch their projects grow, and add to Earth's beauty or to the dinner table.
+Feeling proud and excited, they can even pick their own snacks right out of the garden.

 Photo: Creative Commons

 Tags: Youth mental health; at-risk youth; listen to the kids; children as teachers; children in care; youth in treatment; special kids require creative outlets;

 Categories: Children As Teachers